 - For wireless connections, you’ll either have a satellite dish or an antenna fixed to your property.

-Does it cost to install the NBN?
+Who connects NBN to your house and does it cost to install the NBN?

 The exception to this is if your home is in a new development area, in which case you may be required to pay a ‘new development charge’of $300.
 If this applies to you, you’ll be informed by your provider at sign-up.